Trilingual-byford/Trilingual-byford/README.md

 ### Hi there 👋.

 - 🔭 I’m currently working on a new portfolio app Gnemes and learning Go Language..
-- 🌱 I’m currently learning the design of Distributed Systems.
+- 🌱 I’m currently learning the design of Distributed Systems..
 - 👯 I’m looking to collaborate on any app using advanced technology.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...